jakelazaroff/redux-localstorage-immutable/README.md

 ### serialize (storage)

 Adds a `put` that converts the state to a JavaScript object and passes the storage object along.
 Used to prepare your Immutable for local storage.
-Probably should go before any other enhancers, unless they're expecting an Immutable rather than a plan JavaScript object.
+Probably should go before any other enhancers, unless they don't care about the state (like [redux-localstorage-debounce](https://github.com/elgerlambert/redux-localstorage-debounce)) or they're expecting an Immutable rather than a plain JavaScript object.

 ## Thanks